Justice603-tech/PYsearch/README.md

-The python script sends an inut to the user. when the `user` types in the search query...the script opens up a url ex: `http://www.google.com/search?q=` following the input `variable` and **BOOM!** search engine. now i know that this is not a real search engine..but hey at least its cool source code here(you can also check the `PY` file):
+The python script sends an inut to the user. when the `user` types in the search query...the script opens up a url ex: `http://www.google.com/search?q=` following the input `variable` and **BOOM!** search engine. now i know that this is not a real search engine..but hey at least its cool. source code here(you can also check the `PY` file):
 ```py
 import webbrowser